gnss-sdr/geniuss-place/_docs/02-overview.md

 performance.
 Testing of all the processes is conducted both by the systematic functional validation of every single software block and by experimental validation of the complete receiver using both real and synthetic signals.
-The processing output can be stored in Receiver INdependent EXchange Format ([RINEX](https://en.wikipedia.org/wiki/RINEX)), used by most geodetic processing software for GNSS, or transmitted as RTCM 3.2 messages through a TCP/IP server in real-time.
+The processing output can be stored in Receiver INdependent EXchange format ([RINEX](https://en.wikipedia.org/wiki/RINEX)), used by most geodetic processing software for GNSS, or transmitted as RTCM 3.2 messages through a TCP/IP server in real-time.
 Navigation results are stored in